CiscoDevNet/ConfigMyApp/usecases/10-rbac_roles.md

 <b> Runtime parameters</b>

-The run time parameter that controls running this module is `--rbac-only` / `--no-rbac-only` and it defaults to `false`.
+The runtime parameter that controls running this module is `--rbac-only` / `--no-rbac-only` and it defaults to `false`.
 In order to run his module using runtime parameters, run the following:

 `./start.sh -c http://appd.saas.com -a MyApp --username=appd --password=appd --rbac-only`